All Episodes

 Okay, welcome to the Third Avenue Grease Easy.

-Grease easy?
+Grease Easy?

-That's right, the opening everywhere.
+They're opening everywhere.

 What the people want, the people get.